dfinity/sdk/docs/cli-reference/dfx-canister.md

 ### Examples

-You can use the `dfx canister uninstall` command to uninstall a specific canister or all canisters.
+You can use the `dfx canister uninstall-code` command to uninstall a specific canister or all canisters.

 To uninstall the `hello_world` canister, you can run the following command: